Top Grants for Small Business Owners

 NASE Growth Grants

 The National Association for the Self-Employed (NASE) awards grants for small business owners to finance any aspect of their business, from hiring part-time help to expanding their marketing.
-The NASE Growth Grants are $4,000 each and are available to NASE members who run a micro-business with 10 employees or fewer.
+The NASE Growth Grants are $4,000 each and are available to NASE s who run a micro-business with 10 employees or fewer.

 Visa Everywhere Initiative